EmasXP/gaslawork/README.md

 	->add(new Route(":controller/:action/:id", "\Controller\\"));
 ```

 We are creating a `Rotue` object and call `setWhitelist()` on it.
 We pass a dictionary to that method where the key is the name of the parameter.
-The value of the dictionary is an array of allowed values of the parameters.
+The value of the dictionary is an array of allowed values of the parameter.
 All other values than is specified here will not match the route.

 The example above will call the controller `\Controller\Special\Foo` when the `controller` parameter is `foo`.

 You can white list all parameters, not just the special onces.

-### Black list
+#### Black list

 ```php
 $routes = (new Routes)